itay-ct/redis-status-board/guide.md

    ```

 5. **Optional - Customize icons (Step 4):**
+   - You can use any icon from the [Lucide icon library](https://lucide.dev/icons/) (1000+ icons available!)
+   - Download the [default icon set](https://raw.githubusercontent.com/itay-ct/IconLoader/refs/heads/main/icons.txt) and modify it with your preferred icons
-   - Upload your own `icons.txt` file with icon names you want
+   - Upload your customized `icons.txt` file when prompted in Step 4 of the notebook
    - Or just click "Cancel" to use the default icon set

 6. **Run all remaining cells** to load the icons